lee7632/pyroprocessing_discrete.event.simulation/documentation/fuel.fabrication/variable.list.md

 <li>true_initial/final_inventory=dummy variable used for mufc
 <li>trimmer_process_counter=counts the number of times the trimmer process is initiated
 <li>time_domain=dummy for time variable
+<li>total_batch=batch size to be processed...set in preprocessing
 </ul>
 <ul>
 <b>U</b>
 <li>uncertainty=dummy variable for measurement uncertainty
+<li>unprocessed_storage_inventory=total amount of material in the storage buffer...currently fixed amount...to be material arrival vertex
 </ul>
 <ul>
 <b>V</b>